lf-lang/lf-demos/mujoco-python-rl/README.md

-# MuJoCo-Python-RL
+# RL-Based Robotic Leg Controller Prototyping and Simulation using Lingua Franca and MuJoCo

 **A virtual-prototyping toolchain for PPO-based adaptive PID gain scheduling on a 3-DOF hexapod leg under varying gravity.**

 Simulate, evaluate, and retrain a reinforcement-learning controller that adaptively schedules joint-level PID gains for a hexapod leg operating under arbitrary gravitational conditions — from lunar surface gravity to high-gravity exoplanet benchmarks.
-The control architecture is built with [Lingua Franca](https://lf-lang.org) for deterministic, time-triggered execution around a [MuJoCo](https://mujoco.org) physics plant.
+The control architecture is built with [Lingua Franca](https://lf-lang.org) for deterministic, time-triggered execution around a [MuJoCo](https://mujoco.org) physical plant.

 ## Capabilities